o3de/o3de.org/content/docs/user-guide/features/components/reference/vis-area.md

 ---
-description: ' Use the VisArea component to manage visibility and culling in Amazon Lumberyard. '
+description: ' Use the VisArea component to manage visibility and culling in Open 3D Engine. '
 title: VisArea
 ---
 # VisArea {#component-vis-area}